LionelDraghi/bbt/docs/UG.md

   - Then `config.ini` should contains `"size=80x40"`
 ```

-In this case, if the `--auto_delete` option is used, the Background will erase any existing `config.ini` file.
+In this case, the Background will prompt (unless `--yes` option) to erase any existing `config.ini` file .
 Meaning that the second scenario should fail.

 Background may appears at the beginning, at document level, or at feature level, or both.